 43 After He said this, He shouted with a loud voice, “Lazarus, come out!”
 44 The dead man came out bound hand and foot with linen strips and with his face wrapped in a cloth.
 Jesus said to them, “Loose him and let him go.”
 John 11:38-40, 43-44 (HCSB)

-It has been said that if Jesus had not specifically mentioned Lazarus by name, every dead person buried in the tomb would have come out.
-But Lazarus was the one who did, and Jesus’ instructed the people to remove his grave wrappings to set him free, returned to his loved ones.
+It has been said that if Jesus had not specifically mentioned Lazarus by name, every dead person buried in that community tomb would have come out.
+But Lazarus was the one called, and it was Lazarus who came out.
+Jesus’ instructed the people to remove his grave wrappings to set him free, and returned him to his loved ones.

 Reflection

-Father God, Your resurrection power gives testimony to Your great glory and generosity towards us.
-We receive the gift of eternal life offered through the death and resurrection of Jesus Christ.
-Come into our life to save and regenerate us through the power of Your Holy Spirit.
-We ask this in the mighty name of Jesus, Amen.
+Father God, Your resurrection power gives testimony to Your great glory, love, and generosity towards us.
+We receive Your gift of eternal life, offered through the death and resurrection of Your beloved Son, Jesus Christ.
+We ask Jesus to come into our life to save and regenerate us through the power of the Holy Spirit.
+Help us to live a holy life reflecting Your love to all.
+We ask this in Jesus’ name, Amen.